redlibrarian/redlibrarian.github.io/_posts/2019-11-09-free-speech-and-discourse-analysis.markdown

 on which you've ever changed your mind?", and his response was "Realising that the crucial distinction in politics is not between Left and Right, as I had once tribally thought, but between the defenders and the enemies of an open society."
-"Free speech" is therefore part of the "militant liberalism" Kamm espouses.
+This disavowal of "right" and "left" is a hallmark of political populism.
+More to the point, "Free speech" is therefore part of the "militant liberalism" Kamm espouses.
 In the piece Schrader quotes, Kamm concludes by writing: